Turkic migration: Kyrgyz

-According to the Book of Tang, the Yenisei Kyrgyz were tall, red-haired, pale-faced, and green-eyed; black-eyed Kyrgyzes were claimed to be descendants of Han general Li Ling, presumably including the Kyrgyz Khagans who claimed such descent.
+According to the Book of Tang, the Yenisei Kyrgyz were tall, red-haired, pale-faced, and green-eyed; black-eyed Kyrgyz were claimed to be descendants of Han general Li Ling, presumably including the Kyrgyz Khagans who claimed such descent.
 It also notes that Kyrgyz women outnumbered men, both men and women wore tattoos, and they made weapons which they gave to the Turks.
 They practiced agriculture but did not grow fruits.
 The Kyrgyz lived west of Lake Baikal and east of the Karluks.
-According to the Book of Sui, the Kyrgyz chaffed at the domination of the First Turkic Khaganate.
+According to the Book of Sui, the Kyrgyz chafed at the domination of the First Turkic Khaganate.
 The Uyghur Khaganate also made war on the Kyrgyz and cut them off from trade with China, which the Uyghurs monopolized.
 As a result, the Kyrgyz turned to other channels of trade such as with the Tibetans, Arabs, and Karluks.
 From 820 onward, the Kyrgyz were constantly at war with the Uyghurs, until 840, when the Uyghur Khaganate was dismantled.
 Although the Kyrgyz managed to occupy some of the Uyghur lands, they had no great effect on the geopolitical configuration around them.
 The Chinese paid no heed to them other than to award them with some titles and reasoned that since the Uyghurs were no longer in power, there was no reason to maintain relations with the Kyrgyz any longer.
 The Kyrgyz themselves seemed to lack any interest in occupying the former territory of the Uyghurs in the east.
 By 924, the Khitans had occupied Otuken in the territory of the former Uyghur Khaganate.